ToolShedTested

 The left-side blade configuration is a genuine ergonomic advantage for right-handed users.
 The blade sits to the left of the motor, which puts the cut line directly in your sightline when you're guiding the saw right-handed.
 This is the configuration most professionals prefer for cut accuracy, and it's a thoughtful design choice on the Craftsman that helps offset the motor limitation.

-At $79 for the bare tool (and often bundled with batteries at lower-than-expected kit prices), the Craftsman represents accessible entry into cordless circular saws.
+at the current retailer price for the bare tool (and often bundled with batteries at lower-than-expected kit prices), the Craftsman represents accessible entry into cordless circular saws.
 If you're cutting a few sheets of plywood for a simple project and don't need sustained cutting ability, it gets the job done.

 Hands-On Testing Notes